gilienv/EssOilDB/ESSOilDB_PosterDocumentation.md

 ### TABLE NAME

-- family
+- family - Table for plant family.

 ### COLUMNS

-- family_id
+- family_id - an id for each plant family.
-- name
+- name - plant family name.

 ## TABLE 5.0

 ### TABLE NAME

-- habit
+- habit - Table for plant habit.

 ### COLUMNS

-- habitat_id
+- habitat_id - an id for each plant habit.
-- habit
+- habit - plant habit.

 ## TABLE 6.0

 ### TABLE NAME

-- bibliography
+- bibliography - Table for bibliography.

 ### COLUMNS

-- biblio_id
+- biblio_id - id for each bibliography.
-- doi
+- doi - doi number
-- doi_link
+- doi_link - weblink to doi.
-- title
+- title - title of the article.
-- author
+- author - author name.
-- journal
+- journal - name of the journal.
-- volume
+- volume - voulume
-- year
+- year - year of publication.

 ## TABLE 7.0

 ### TABLE NAME

-- collection_date
+- collection_date - Table for experimental condition.

 ### COLUMNS

-- collection_date_id
+- collection_date_id - an id for sample collection date (year).
-- value (DATE)
+- value (DATE) - time of experiment.
 MERGE WITH PROFILE